-In this area you slew four Trolls, three Trollhounds, a pack of Worgs, numerous wolves, cleared out a nest of spiders, thwarted a bandit ambush, sacked two bandit camps, claimed an abandoned treasure in a ruined watchtower, restored and operated an ancient dwarven device to acquire the treasure hidden therein and rescued some hunters stranded by magic - this one area alone was a worthy adventure, and you are certainly leaving strong and richer!
+In this area you slew four Trolls, three Trollhounds, a pack of Worgs, numerous wolves, cleared out a nest of spiders, thwarted a bandit ambush, sacked two bandit camps, claimed an abandoned treasure in an ruined watchtower, restored and operated an ancient dwarven device to acquire the treasure hidden therein and rescued some hunters stranded by magic.
+This one area alone was a worthy adventure, and you certainly are leaving stronger and richer!
 That said, treasure can be rather heavy, especially when it’s enchanted full plate mail, so now might be an ideal time to return to town.
-Do not doubt you’ve accomplished your goal, however, as the "Abandoned Keep" area where the Guardian of the Bloom dwells is easy enough to reach from the Ruined Watchtower, merely head:
+Do not doubt you’ve accomplished your goal, however, as the "Verdant Chambers" area where the Guardian of the Bloom dwells is easy enough to reach from the Ruined Watchtower, merely head:

-Having worked your way to the Ruined Watchtower, it shouldn’t be too much trouble for your protagonist to make their way to the Abandoned Keep on their own; not with a bit of luck and some save/loading, anyway.
+Having worked your way to the Ruined Watchtower, it shouldn’t be too much trouble for your protagonist to make their way to the Verdant Chambers on their own… not with a bit of luck, anyways.
 That said, there are also two areas between the Ruined Watchtower and Tuskdale left to explore: the "Bandit Camp" and the "Lone House" areas.

 You can get to those areas shortly, however, as aside from possibly needing to sell off some loot back at Tuskdale, there’s another important task you need to oversee while you’re there.
 Assuming at least a few days have passed, you should be able to visit the campaign map in your throne room.
-Do so and pick the "Claims" tab where you should find the claim "Claim Oleg’s Trading Post".
+Do so and pick the "Regions" tab where you should find the claim "Claim the Outskirts".
 By all rights this location should belong to you, since you cleared the area of monsters and smote the Stag Lord.